 - Receive a signed authorization from the customer

 - Get their full legal name, date of birth, and social security number

 - Use one of the top three credit reporting agencies – Equifax, Experian, or TransUnion

 2. Invoice customers

-To avoid confusion and late payments, invoices need to clearly communicate transactional information and include the following:
+To avoid confusion and late payments in the accounts receivable process, invoices need to clearly communicate transactional information and include the following:

 - A unique invoice number.

 - Details of the products delivered and/or services rendered.

 - The cost of the products and/or services.

 - Date payment is due and payment terms.